felixgborrego/simple-docker-ui/README.md

 * Native app for Windows, MacOS and Linux.
 * Garbage collection for unused containers.
 Removing containers that haven't been in use for the last few days.
-* Garbage collection for unused images, Keeping only the once used by a container.
+* Garbage collection for unused images, keeping only the ones used by a container.
 * Virtual terminal to log into the container.
 * Search & pull images from the Docker Hub
 * Start/stop/delete containers